graphile/crystal/utils/website/graphile-export/how-it-works.md

 'function add(a, b) { return a + b }'
 ```

-However this quickly falls down if you are using values from a parent closure:
+However this quickly falls down if you are using values from a parent closure
+(aka a "higher scope"):

 ```js
 > const a = 7;